 It is easy to think that becoming a real estate agent is a road paved with gold.
 As with many professions, those with the right attributes, which include diligence, hard work, intelligence, and drive, make a good living.
 There are a select few that do better than that and earn enough to become truly wealthy.

 It is not for the faint-hearted, however.
-This is particularly true in the ultra-competitive New York City real estate market.
+Particularly true in the ultra-competitive New York City real estate market.

 In the typical arrangement, real estate agents are paid strictly on a commission basis.
 There is no salary or even a draw.
-This means an agent is only compensated when a deal closes.
+Meaning an agent is only paid when a deal closes.

 If the buyer has representation, it is customary to split this evenly with the other firm.
 Therefore, the buyer’s brokerage receives 3% (further divided with the agent), assuming the 6% commission structure.